 Playing a supporting role in the management and administration of an emergency service.

-Soon to enter our 75th year, we are a highly professional, fully inclusive organisation that values, supports and offers growth to our staff whatever their role.
+We are a highly professional, fully inclusive organisation that values, supports and offers growth to our staff whatever their role.
 We engender a working environment where everyone can be themselves.
 Our core values amplify our ethos:

 Be inclusive by acting fairly with integrity, respect and without prejudice.